-To create a performance review task, go to.
-Then, click the link.
+To access performance review tasks, go to.

 |PERMISSION NAME||PERMISSION DESCRIPTION||CATEGORY|